-Safeway and Walgreens are just a couple blocks away, as is a small shopping center with a fabulous bookstore, Title Wave, REI Outdoor Gear and several small cafes, including favorites Kaladi Brothers (coffee café), Yak n Yeti (Indian), Spenard Roadhouse (comfort food).
+Safeway and Walgreens are just a couple blocks away, as is a small shopping center with a fabulous used bookstore, Title Wave, REI Outdoor Gear and several small cafes, including favorites Kaladi Brothers (locally roasted coffee and café), Hearth Artisan Pizza, Spenard Roadhouse (comfort food).
 Beer and spirits can be purchased at the boutique-style La Bodega, Safeway's Oaken Keg and the Brown Jug.

 Bear Tooth Theatre shows movies that are often independent and main stream blockbusters (late release, pre-DVD) for discounted prices (tickets are $4 - $6) Enjoy menu items from their restaurant, and for those 21 and over, beer from their brewery while you watch the film.
 Monthly concerts are held on the first Thursday to coincide with their first taps from the Broken Tooth Brewery.
 See http://beartooththeatre.net/

-Rustic Goat - this favorite eatery opened in 2014 and offers both indoor and outdoor dining.
-Enjoy local brews and a well rounded menu featuring a selection of local seafood served with a respectably creative touch
+Rustic Goat - this favorite eatery opened in 2014, is only two blocks away and offers both indoor and outdoor dining.
+Enjoy local brews and a well rounded menu featuring a selection of local seafood served with a respectably creative touch.

-Public transportation – Our home is one block away from the closest bus stop.
+Public transportation – the closest bus stop is one block away.
 Check out the Anchorage People Mover website or use Google maps to plan your route, the bus schedule is linked to direction queries using public transport.
 Plotting your course has become a lot easier!

 Cab rides to us from the airport run about $15 with tip.
 Alaska Yellow Cab has the most attractive cabs in town - and a very easy phone number to remember 907-222-2222!
 Visit their website for fare and scheduling information.
 As of June 16, 2017 Anchorage now has the ridesharing services of Lyft and Uber!